Flotomate/product_docs/source/problem-management/creating-a-problem.rst

 Create a Problem dialog box.
 There are two to ways to access the Create a Problem dialog box.

--  Press the letter R in your keyboard while logged in.
+-  Press the letter R in your keyboard while logged in, or.

 -  Click on the **Create** button from the Navigation tab and then select **Problem**.